gerogew22122/BuiltBetterHomes/replit.md

 # Overview

-This is a construction/home building company website called "Built Better Homes" that serves a static WordPress site while adding a React-based contact form submission system.
+This is a construction/home building company website called "Built Better Homes" that serves a static WordPress site while adding a React-based contact form.
 The application is built using a modern full-stack architecture with Express.js backend, React frontend (powered by Vite), and includes a comprehensive UI component library based on shadcn/ui.

-The WordPress site is served statically from extracted files, while the React application provides enhanced functionality for form handling and potential future interactive features.
-The application uses TypeScript throughout for type safety and includes PostgreSQL database integration for storing contact submissions.
+The WordPress site is served statically from extracted files, while the React application provides an enhanced contact form at `/contact` that sends email notifications via Resend.
+The application uses TypeScript throughout for type safety.

 # User Preferences